AEADataEditor/aea-de-guidance/README.md

 Data citation is critical for documenting data provenance, and the **AEA requires data citations**.
 But data citations can also be hard.

 - General guidance can be found on the [Social Science Data Editor's page on the topic](https://social-science-data-editors.github.io/guidance/Data_citation_guidance.html)
-  - Some particularly thorny issues can be found [on this website](https://social-science-data-editors.github.io/guidance/addtl-data-citation-guidance.html.
+  - Some particularly thorny issues and their solutions can be found [on this website](https://social-science-data-editors.github.io/guidance/addtl-data-citation-guidance.html).

 ## Guidance on depositing in the AEA Data and Code Repository